jaehughes/IDPDocs/docs/index.md

 * Tuesday 9-11 (first week only!)
 * Wednesday 9-11

 The EIETL is open from 8am-5pm, and can be used during these times.
 The Dyson centre is also available for use, however there is only technician support (which limits when some equipment in the Dyson centre) for limited periods.
 It is expected per week you spend twice the scheduled time on this project.
+You must use your university card to sign in for the lab before the five past the hour official start of the project.

 For design acceptance or functional demonstration outside of core IDP hours, the EIETL technicans can perform this (as long as they are not busy with other lab) in the following hours: